ppbrown/fluxcd-public-demo/README.md

 # Choose your Adventure

-There are now TWO possible demo paths to choose from.
-The same app is deployed, but via slightly different framework.
+There are TWO possible demo paths to choose from.
+Flux allows use of "direct" kustomization definitions of apps, or use of Helm charts

-Flux allows use of "direct" kustomization definitions of apps, or use of Helm charts (or even a mix of both)
+(or even a mix of both)

 The choice of which style to use may be driven by more than just "Do I like/dislike Helm charts?"
 Base Flux does not give you much in the way of hand-holding.
 It does not give you deep diagnostics on components that have been deployed (You are expected to use `kubectl` for that).
-However, if you have deployed helm under flux, you can then use things like
+However, if you have deployed helm under flux, you can use helm for additional visibility. eg

     helm status guestbook --show-resources

-You will need to make the choice in step 3, below.
+You will need to choose between kustomize, or helm, in step 3 below.

 # Prerequisites and install steps